andamira/devela/src/_doc/vendored/pollster.md

 including the following modifications:

 - remove the macro and all uses of unsafe.
-- expose as an `ExtFuture` trait method.
+- expose as an `FutureExt` trait method.
 - misc refactors.